May 12, 2020

 Too Good To Be True Scam

-These are the websites that promise to sell you a kitten and have it delivered to your door all for one ridiculously low price, such as $500.
+These websites promise to sell you a kitten and have it delivered to your door all for one ridiculously low price, such as $500.
 These people do not have a kitten to sell you.
 They will show you pictures of kittens and claim they are selling you one.
-Once they get into the delivery stage, they will start asking for money for this, that, and the other.
+Once they get into the delivery stage, they will ask for money for this, that, and the other.
 With this type of scam, there is no actual kitten to sell.
 Go to a Website Age Checker, type the web address, and see how old the website is.
 Fraudulent websites do get taken down with some regularity, so they need to keep making new ones.
 Their sites are often relatively new.
-Another critical giveaway on these websites is the awkward use of terminology in comparison to other websites.
+Another critical giveaway on these websites is the awkward use of terminology compared to other websites.
 Breeders use breeder jargon, which does not always translate accurately.
 People outside of the cat breeding world use awkward words because they do not understand their real meaning.

 Most importantly, the glaring red flag all relates to shipping.
 Scam sites often say free same-day delivery or shipping to your doorstep.
-None of that is possible with a live animal as pets need a Health Certificate to travel via cargo.
+None of that is possible with a live animal, as pets need a Health Certificate to travel via cargo.
 Shipping costs are several hundred dollars at the cheapest.
-People who have taken the first step to purchase a kitten from this type of scam website tell us that special shipping costs keep getting tacked on as they continue through the process.
+People who have taken the first step to purchasing a kitten from this type of scam website tell us that special shipping costs keep getting tacked on as they continue through the process.
 All of a sudden, they need more money for a crate.
 Then they need more money for special shipping needs.

 Finally, you should never see a button on a website that allows you to send in money without an approval process.
-Any responsible Bengal breeders will want to screen you determine if your home is suited to a Bengal's needs.
+Any responsible Bengal breeders will want to screen you to determine if your home is suited to a Bengal's needs.

 The Used-Car-Salesman Scam

 This scam is a little more challenging to identify because you actually walk away with a kitten, but you pay top dollar for bottom dollar quality.
 These breeders are the ones who know that psychologically people are trained to think that more expensive equals better quality, and they market to that belief.
 These breeders do have cats, and you will get a kitten, but they will be deceptive in their advertising.
 In their sales pitch - and you will be blown away by a sales pitch of used car salesmen quality - you will be told everything you want to hear, and the first message they will use is "you get what you pay for."
-If you come across this type of breeder, he is unlikely to be supportive of you if anything goes wrong after the sale.
+If you come across this type of breeder, he is unlikely to support you if anything goes wrong after the sale.
 If you get a healthy kitten, you did at least get what you paid for.
 However, you are likely to get a sick kitten or an unsocialized kitten, and the Used-Car-Salesman type of breeder will not respond to any of your attempts to contact them after the kitten is sold.
 In your search for a kitten, avoid any breeder who tries to talk you into a sale.
 Kittens are 15-20 year commitments.
-No good breeder should try to convince a buyer to make that commitment; it should be entirely voluntary.
-If you feel like you are getting a sales pitch, look for a new breeder.
+No good breeder should try to convince a buyer to commit; it should be entirely voluntary.
+If you feel you are getting a sales pitch, look for a new breeder.